How to get a Residency visa, set up a company and open a bank account in Panama

 - Notarized color copy of your recent utility bill.
 This should not be older than 30 days from the date of your application

-- A professional reference letter from someone from your home country who has known you professionally for considerable amount of time and can attest that you are a good person
+- A professional reference letter from someone from your home country who have known you professionally for a considerable amount of time and can attest that you are a good person

 - A bank reference letter stating that your banker has known you for at least two years and that your account is in good standing

 - A letter detailing the type of profession or economic activity you wish to conduct in Panama